 Here's a quick rundown of our blog post:

-PEMF infrared mats stand out for yoga by boosting circulation and speeding muscle recovery
+PEMF infrared mats support yoga by improving circulation and aiding muscle recovery

 Grounding mats do something beautifully simple.
 They reconnect your body to the Earth’s natural charge.
 You plug the mat into a grounded outlet, place your bare skin on it, and let the electrons do their work.